 People who emigrate to South Africa and buy Real Estate are suicidal.
-Not only will they loose their savings but they probably also will loose their lifes....
+Not only will they lose their savings but they probably also will lose their lives...

 February 2018 - We advise WHITE people to sell any Real Estate property and to transfer the funds abroad...while it is still possible.

-Posted May 1st, 2009 - The Mountainlands not only is paradise, it also is adventure...click on the pictures.
+Posted May 1st, 2009 - The Mountainlands not only is paradise, but it also is an adventure...click on the pictures.

 The world will always offer niches...click on the picture for your private Safari